cmu-hgc-mac/HGC_DB_postgres/documentation/pg_hba_documentation.md

 - Do **NOT** include `/32` for human-readable hostname.

 # Restart postgreSQL
-Closing and opening pgAdmin4 should restart postgreSQL.
+This can be done on pgAdmin.
+Connect to the server and database on pgAdmin.
+Open the Query Tool (first Icon in Object Explorer in top left corner) and run: ```SELECT pg_reload_conf();```

-For Linux computers, try
+Postgres can also be restarted in the command line.
+For Linux computers, try in command line
 ```sudo service postgresql restart```

 # Test connection